 The secondary distribution of income account

 This account shows how the balance of primary incomes for an institutional unit or sector is transformed into its disposable income by the receipt and payment of current transfers (excluding social transfers in kind).
 The 2 further sub-accounts (the use of disposable income and the use of adjusted disposable income) look at the use of income for either consumption or saving.

 The redistribution of income in kind

 These accounts cover all changes in assets, liabilities and net worth.
-The accounts are structured into two groups.
+The accounts are structured into 2 groups.

-The first group covers transactions that would correspond to all changes in assets, liabilities and net worth that result from transactions and are known as the capital account and the financial account.
-They are distinguished to show the balancing item net lending or borrowing.
+The first group covers transactions that would correspond to all changes in assets, liabilities and net worth which result from transactions, and are known as the capital account and the financial account.
+They are distinguished to show the balancing item net lending/borrowing.

 This account shows how net lending and borrowing are achieved by transactions in financial instruments.
 The net acquisitions of financial assets are shown separately from the net incurrence of liabilities.
 The balancing item is net lending or borrowing.

 In principle, net lending or borrowing should be identical for both the capital account and the financial account.
 In practice, however, because of errors and omissions this identity is very difficult to achieve for the sectors and the economy as a whole.
 The difference is known as a statistical adjustment.